kubernetes/ingress-nginx/docs/deploy/baremetal.md

     Requests sent to `host-2` and `host-3` would be forwarded to NGINX and original client's IP would be preserved, while requests to `host-1` would get dropped because there is no NGINX replica running on that node.

+Other ways to preserve the source IP in a NodePort setup are described here: [Source IP address](https://kubernetes.github.io/ingress-nginx/user-guide/miscellaneous/#source-ip-address).

 ### Ingress status

 Because NodePort Services do not get a LoadBalancerIP assigned by definition, the Ingress-Nginx Controller **does not